luc-vocab/gc/README.md

 Grind Control Device
 ====================

+**2025/05/25 update: please see this new project https://github.com/LollosoSi/bruxism-detector**

 **2015/10/01 update: I've started a new project, a wearable device focused on tracking sleep bruxism:
  <a href="https://sleeptrack.io">SleepTrack</a>**